blakkksabbath/blakkksabbath.github.io/pages/about.md

 # **About Me**

 Hi!
 My name is **{{ site.author.name }}** :wave:<br>
 I am currently pursuing my Ph.D. in computer science at the University of Missouri (<a target='_blank' rel='noopener noreferrer' href='https://missouri.edu/'>Mizzou</a>).
 After finishing my graduate studies, I am very interested in pursuing a career in machine learning, artificial intelligence, and data science research.
-Applications of these technologies that intrigue me the most are their innovative uses in bioinformatics, computational biology, medicine, health care, computer vision, natural language processing, and a host of other fields like computer graphics and simulations.
+Applications of these technologies that intrigue me the most are their innovative uses in bioinformatics, computer vision, natural language processing, and a host of other fields like computer graphics and simulations.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}